Sales tax and due diligence in an M&A

 A key document of sales & use tax is the exemption certificate.

 The purchaser has the responsibility for determining whether a sale is exempt from tax.
-If the purchaser does not submit a valid exemption certificate to the business, the business must assess and collect the sales tax from the purchaser.
+If the purchaser does not submit a valid tax exemption certificate to the business, the business must assess and collect the sales tax from the purchaser.
 The responsibility to determine the validity of the exemption certificate resides with the business.
 Without this exemption certificate, the state or jurisdiction in which you are registered will expect you to have collected sales tax.

 Definition – and danger

-So what exactly is the meaning of an exemption certificate?
+So what exactly is the meaning of a tax exemption certificate?
 Generally, an exemption is a statutory exception that eliminates the need to pay sales tax.
 The presumption is that all sales of tangible personal property are taxable unless specifically enumerated.
 Even though the statutes may clearly identify an exemption, you still have the burden of proof to support any untaxed sales.

 You go to Walmart, for example, to buy tangible personal property, Walmart charges you sales tax at the point of sale.
 When Walmart purchased that inventory, it did not pay sales tax on that inventory.
 Inventory for the purpose of resale is exempt from sales and use tax in all states that have a sales tax.